SirGnip/arcade_screensaver_framework/README.md

 as these could interfere with arcade_screensaver_framework's operation.

 ### Resolution selection
-When the screensaver is run in fullscreen mode, the framework chooses the most appropriate screen resolution.
+When the screen saver is run in fullscreen mode, the framework chooses the most appropriate screen resolution.
 This way, your application can run on computers with screens of any size.
 This means your screen saver should query the size of the screen when it starts with a function like `.get_size()` and adjust to the